dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 date: 2024-09-27 11:03:04
 ---
 ## Preface
-In the first article you could see that the simple program:
+In the first article, you could see that the simple program:
 ```c
 int main() { return 1; }
 ```
-was 15776 bytes in size when dynamically linked and 900224 bytes in size when statically linked.
+Was 15776 bytes in size when dynamically linked and 900224 bytes in size when statically linked.
 Although on today's computers, these values ​​do not make any impression, still it is surprising that a program that theoretically has several instructions weighs so much.
 This article delves into the techniques for creating extremely tiny ELF64 (Executable and Linkable Format 64bit) executables on Linux systems.

 ### C specifics
 Unfortunately, in the case of C, the options are quite limited.
 At some point, we would conclude that it would actually be best to do inline assembly, start the function with _start, and compile with flag -nostdlib and -nostartfiles.
-For such an application we could use a lighter library adapted to embedded systems.
-Like [uClibc](https://uclibc-ng.org/), written for a very limited Linux without MMU or other libraries typically for microcontrollers, such as [newlib](https://sourceware.org/newlib/) or its descendant [picolibc](https://github.com/picolibc/picolibc).
-But it still won't get us as close to a minimal elf64 as asm.
+For such an application, we could use a lighter library adapted to embedded systems.
+Like [uClibc](https://uclibc-ng.org/), written for a very limited Linux without MMU or other libraries typically for microcontrollers, such as [newlib](https://sourceware.org/newlib/) or its descendant [picolibc](https://github.com/picolibc/picolibc), it still won't get us as close to a minimal elf64 as asm.
 ### Glibc
 Today, glibc is used in most cases, because most Linux distros contain it.
 But it wasn't always like that, Debian used eglibc in the years 2009-2015.
 The situation was mainly due to the organizational structure of glibc and the fact that it was considered insufficiently adapted to embedded systems or ARM.
 [Here](https://ecos.sourceware.org/ml/libc-alpha/2002-01/msg00079.html) is the correspondence where Linus complains about glibc and calls it "bloated".
 I will briefly present the procedure in the case of C and as soon as possible slide into our beloved Assembly.
-### How this could differ on other pc
+### How this could differ to other pc
 As the number of executed instructions could be relatively deterministic, the size of the elf file will be very dependent on the machine, installed library versions, and other factors.
 Of course, going lower and lower with values between different machines, at some point the values will start to be the same, as we get rid of some external dependencies.
 ### Intel vs AT&T syntax
 At the very beginning, I will state that Assembly has two syntaxes AT&T and Intel, they are completely incompatible, the order of operands, register prefixes, and number prefixes are different.
 I will use Intel to be compatible with nasm.

 ## What steps we can make in C to reduce file size
 The obvious first step is stripping the executable by adding ```-s``` which in our case will remove sections containing symbols .strtab and .symtab which are not needed in execution.
 After this step ```-flto``` will do nothing same as optimizations.
-The next possible move is to use ```-Wl,--gc-sections``` which is just garbage collector but for sections during the linking process.
+The next possible move is to use ```-Wl,--gc-sections``` which is just a garbage collector but for sections during the linking process.

 ```json
 -rwxr-xr-x 1 dxr dxr 15776 default       // gcc -o default main.c